noveee/CECFEA/README.md

 On windows cmd line run
 `py -m pip --version`
-To verify if pip is installed
+to verify if pip is installed

 Then run
 `py -m pip install openpyxl`
-To download the needed packages
+to download the needed packages

 *To-Do List*